nonergodic/deployedBytecodeBug/README.md

-# Demonstrate bug in Hardhat network (presumably ethereumjs/vm)
+# Demonstrate bug in Hardhat network

 To reproduce: